 - Relationships, Sexual Health and Parenthood (RSHP) resource– toolkit complete with lesson plans, activities, PowerPoints, parental resources and reading recommendations

-- Stride Magazine ‘What does gender equality mean?’ – Resources for embedding gender equality in classroom activities
+- Stride Magazine Gender Equality – Resources for embedding gender equality in classroom activities

 - Breaking the mould - lesson plans, worksheets and discussion topics

 - Equality and Human Rights Commission - lesson activity ideas

 - Equaliteach: Outside the box toolkit - advice and techniques for educators, as well as lesson plans and activities

 - International Women’s Day School Resources – a suite of resources exploring gender stereotypes that can be used at any time of the year